buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 **Treasure Maps and Information Objects** (variable): Objects such as treasure maps, legal documents of ships and houses, lists of informants or guard shifts, passwords, and the like can be fun items to find in a treasure: you can establish the value of these objects as you wish and they can be of double utility as they can generate ideas for new adventures.

 **Accidental Treasures**: these are treasures that the creature has with it or in its lair by pure chance or because they are unwanted.
-They can be the *undigested* remains of a hearty meal or something that caught the creature's attention.
+They can be the *undigested* remains of a hearty meal or something that caught the creature' \*\*s attention.
 An accidental treasure  should be evaluated case by case depending on the environment and creature that possesses it.

 ## Magic Items

 Of course, the discovery of a Magic Item is the real prize for any adventurer.
 Be careful when placing Magic Items in a treasure: it is much more satisfying for many players to find a magic item rather than buy it.

 Although you should generally place items with careful reflection on their likely effects on your campaign, it can be fun to generate magic items in a treasure at random.
 Be careful, though!
-It's easy, with a bit of luck (or misfortune) of the dice to inflate your game with too much treasure or deprive it of the same.
-The placement of random magic items should always be tempered by the Narrator's good sense.
+It' \*\*s easy, with a bit of luck (or misfortune) of the dice to inflate your game with too much treasure or deprive it of the same.
+The placement of random magic items should always be tempered by the Narrator' \*\*s good sense.

 Spells are also real treasures and prizes on par with magic items.
 Carefully evaluate which ones can be found.
 Remember that a magic ability is not a copyable spell; only those present in tomes, scrolls, and other specifically created to be a receptacle of spells are suitable for copying.